Skip to content

 # gpg -c dbbackup.zip

 When you enter this you will be requested to enter a passphrase, which is the password you want to protect the file with.
 Enter the password twice.
 Now you should see a file called dbbackup.zip.gpg in the same directory as the original file.
 This is the encrypted and password protected copy of the original file.
-You can store this file on your hard drive or ship it to someone on a DVD knowing that it will be very hard and nearly impossible for most people to crack it.
+You can store this file on your hard drive or ship it to someone on a DVD knowing that it will be nearly impossible for most people to crack it.

 When you want to read the file you will need to remove the password protected encryption.
 For that execute the following command: